FloZenReef/FastGAPP/README.md

 What is new in version 2?

   Numerous new, extended or improved features are implemented in the new version of FastGAPP.

   FastGAPP start-up window:

     -	new intuitive graphical user interface
     -	reworked file selection system for up to 9 files
     -	new tools help users working with FastGAPP

   File input:

     -	support of mat-file input
-    -	automatic import of program-specific headers Program functionality:
+    -	automatic import of program-specific headers

+  Program functionality:

     -	easy and complete adjustment of plots, labels, and markers
     -	improved data overview
     -	easy export of portable network graphics and encapsulates postscripts
     -	support of multiple instances
     -	save / load sessions

   New program and program updates:

     -	FastGAPP v2.0
       o	more than 50 new plots
       o	MULTIPLotter – user-friendly plotting of multi-element diagrams o	PLOT-O-MAT v2.0 – improved plotting of variation diagrams

     -	PetroPlot v2.0
       o	15 new plots

     -	SediPlot v1.0
       o	new program helps plotting sedimentary rocks petrography and grain sizes o	includes 10 different plots

     -	SoilPlot v1.0
       o	new program helps plotting soil grain size analyses o	includes 1 plot

-Further development of FastGAPP v1.0 published on: http://www.digital-geography.com/fastgapp-fast-geochemical-analysis-plotting-program/
+FastGAPP v2.0 is a further development of FastGAPP v1.0 published on digital-geography.com: http://www.digital-geography.com/fastgapp-fast-geochemical-analysis-plotting-program/